-- (a) All retail motor fuel dispensers (RMFD) shall be suitable for their intended use, properly installed, and accurate, and shall be maintained in that condition by their owner/operator. - (b) All RMFDs shall have an active National Type Evaluation Program (NTEP) Certificate of Conformance (CC) prior to its installation or use for commercial purposes. - (c) The division shall be notified when any new or remanufactured RMFD is placed in service at a new or existing installation. - (1) Notification shall be submitted using a placed in service report provided by the division. - (d) No owner/operator of any RMFD shall use the RMFD for the measurement of liquid fuel products unless it has been proved in a manner acceptable to the Director and sealed as correct by a state inspector or registered service agency. - (e) If any RMFD fails to comply with any of the provisions of this regulation, a state inspector shall seal it in such a manner as to prohibit its use, and it shall remain sealed until it complies with all of the provisions of this regulation. - (1) When an RMFD is brought back into compliance with this regulation it must be placed back in service by a state inspector or registered service agency. - (f) All RMFDs shall comply with the minimum standards as prescribed by the applicable sections of NFPA 30A, NIST Handbook 44, and NIST Handbook 130, except as modified or rejected by this regulation or by the Director. - (g) All RMFDs shall be labeled in accordance with the minimum standards as prescribed by the applicable sections of NFPA 30A and NIST Handbook 130, United States Environmental Protection Agency regulations, and Colorado Statutes, except as modified or rejected by this regulation or by the director.
+- (a) All retail motor fuel dispensers (RMFD) shall be suitable for their intended use, properly installed, and accurate, and shall be maintained in that condition by their owner/operator. - (b) All RMFDs shall have an active National Type Evaluation Program (NTEP) Certificate of Conformance (CC) prior to its installation or use for commercial purposes. - (c) The division shall be notified when any new or remanufactured RMFD is placed in service at a new or existing installation. - (1) Notification shall be submitted using a placed in service report provided by the division. - (d) No owner/operator of any RMFD shall use the RMFD for the measurement of liquid fuel products unless it has been proved in a manner acceptable to the Director and sealed as correct by a state inspector or registered service agency. - (e) If any RMFD fails to comply with any of the provisions of this regulation, a state inspector shall seal it in such a manner as to prohibit its use, and it shall remain sealed until it complies with all of the provisions of this regulation. - (1) When an RMFD is brought back into compliance with this regulation it must be placed back in service by a state inspector or registered service agency. - (f) All RMFDs shall comply with the minimum standards as prescribed by the applicable sections of NFPA 30A "Code for Motor Fuel Dispensing Facilities and Repair Garages", NIST Handbook 44, "Specifications, Tolerances, and Other Technical Requirements for Commercial Weighing and Measuring Devices," and NIST Handbook 130, "Uniform Laws and Regulations in the Area of Legal Metrology and Engine Fuel Quality" except as modified or rejected by this regulation or by the Director. - (g) All RMFDs shall be labeled in accordance with the minimum standards as prescribed by the applicable sections of NFPA 30A "Code for Motor Fuel Dispensing Facilities and Repair Garages" and NIST Handbook 130, "Uniform Laws and Regulations in the area of legal metrology and engine fuel quality", United States Environmental Protection Agency regulations, and Colorado Statutes, except as modified or rejected by this regulation or by the director.